rhelmer/status/README.md

     APIs
 - finishing up prio integration
   - https://bugzil.la/1421501
+    - turn this into tracker with 3 dependent bugs:
+      1. land platform support (PrioEncoder DOM)
+      2. use PrioEncoder from Telemetry JS
+      3. set up telemetry-server decrypt infra
   - hook up the right public keys
   - some simple tests to make sure the integration is working
     - an HTML DOM test to ensure that the chrome-only PrioEncoder basically works